Apple and Caramelized Onion Bites

 • Step 4

-Top baguette slices with a slice of brie, a spoonful of caramelized onions, a couple of apple slices and arugula.
+If using baguette, top slices of brie if using, a spoonful of caramelized onions, a couple of apple slices and arugula.
 Drizzle with balsamic reduction.
 Cut into bite size pieces.
+If using flatbread, top with the onions, apples and mozzarella and bake until melted, about 10 minutes.
+Then top with arugula and a drizzle of balsamic reduction.

 A Healthier Michigan is sponsored by Blue Cross Blue Shield of Michigan, a nonprofit, independent licensee of the Blue Cross Blue Shield Association.